 Grauer left a remarkable comment on my article encouraging Larry Foust’s induction to the Naismith Memorial Basketball Hall of Fame.
 Grauer played alongside men like Foust, Arizin and Gola back in the late 1940s and 1950s and graduated from LaSalle in 1954.

 The following are his insights on playing basketball back in the 1950s and how the game has evolved, which I’ve only edited for formatting here on this site.

 On knowing Fort Wayne Pistons star and LaSalle legend, Larry Foust:

-I was Larry’s sub at [LaSalle] in 49-50, his senior year.
-We made the NIT, beat Arizona and lost to Duquesne–Chuck Cooper On the way back to the hotel, Larry was very despondent and I said to him, “Larry you will be playing well after everyone else will be long gone and forgotten”.
-Larry died young [56 years old in 1986] and I went from Philly to Pittsburgh for the funeral and met his family of giants, including a 7 foot son who was a fisherman in Newport RI
+I was Larry’s sub at LaSalle in 1949-50, his senior year.
+We made the NIT, beat Arizona and lost to Duquesne, who was led by Chuck Cooper.
+On the way back to the hotel, Larry was very despondent and I said to him, “Larry you will be playing well after everyone else will be long gone and forgotten.”
+Larry died young [56 years old in 1986] and I went from Philly to Pittsburgh for the funeral and met his family of giants, including a 7-foot son who was a fisherman in Newport, Rhode Island.

 On the game’s evolution:

-Rules have changed or the interpretation thereof; I guess to accommodate the great athletes — particularly the black guys that can jump thru the roof.
+Rules have changed or the interpretation thereof, I guess, to accommodate the great athletes — particularly the black guys that can jump thru the roof.
 In the NBA [today,] it is football in short pants — without the pads — I don’t know how there are not more serious injuries.
-Basketball was a game of finesse in the [1940s and 1950s] area–except under the boards.
+Basketball was a game of finesse in my era — except under the boards.
 Now it is very physical all over the court as well as brainy.